+Since her death, Mother Teresa has remained in the public spotlight.
 For her unwavering commitment to aiding those most in need, Mother Teresa stands out as one of the greatest humanitarians of the 20th century.
 She combined profound empathy and a fervent commitment to her cause with incredible organizational and managerial skills that allowed her to develop a vast and effective international organization of missionaries to help impoverished citizens all across the globe.

-However, despite the enormous scale of her charitable activities and the millions of lives she touched, to her dying day she held only the most humble conception of her own achievements.
+Despite the enormous scale of her charitable activities and the millions of lives she touched, to her dying day she held only the most humble conception of her own achievements.
 Summing up her life in characteristically self-effacing fashion, Mother Teresa said, "By blood, I am Albanian.
 By citizenship, an Indian.
 By faith, I am a Catholic nun.
 As to my calling, I belong to the world.
 As to my heart, I belong entirely to the Heart of Jesus."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!